pirovc/metabench/README.md

 It requires:
 - Reference sequences to build databases
-- Set of reads and ground truth in the bioboxes format to evaluate
+- Set of reads in fastq and ground truth in the bioboxes format

 Current configured tools:
-- ganon
+- ganon v2.0.0
-- kmcp
+- kmcp v0.9.4
-- metacache
+- metacache v2.3.1
-- kraken2
+- kraken2 v2.1.3
-- bracken
+- bracken v2.9

 ## Installation and requirements